Clarkinia/clarkiniaastrology/index.md

 bioheader: Regina Clarkinia
 biopic: bio_pic_astrology_bw.jpg
 description: Candid astrology and tarot readings designed to get your butt in gear.
 bio: In a session I listen to my client, intuitively pointing to useful insights, keeping track of the conversation and organizing takeaways into a cohesive narrative with an action-oriented strategy.
 I am most influenced by a modern psychological astrology approach, however I take a little from everywhere, including hellenistic timing procedures and insights from evolutionary astrology.
-I have been reading tarot and astrology charts professionally since 2014.
-I write about mysticism and teach practical meditation techniques.
+I have been reading tarot and astrology charts professionally since 2014. <a href="https://www.queerauntie.com">I write about mysticism </a>and teach practical meditation techniques.
 My readings investigate key relationships, personality patterns and vocation.
 url: https://www.clarkiniaastrology.com
 ---
 <body>